 Essential metrics in Google Analytics

-If you have a digital business, it is essential that you understand how the users who visit your website behave, the traffic you have, the quality of the visits, etc.; and one of the most reliable tools to do it is Google Analytics.
+If you have a digital business, it is essential that you understand how the users who visit your website behave, the traffic you have, the quality of the visits, etc.; and one of the most reliable tools to do this is Google Analytics.

 google analytics metrics